tahtituho/shader-system/README.md

 - http://www.mingw.org/
 - http://mingw-w64.org/doku.php

-Make sure that include and library folders in "tasks.json" are correct for you configuration.
-Check "c_cpp_configuration.json" that folder are correct as well, to ensure that intellisense is working correctly.
+Make sure that miDebuggerPath is correct in `lauch.json`.
+Check `c_cpp_configuration.json` that compilerPath is correct as well, to ensure that intellisense is working correctly. **NOTE** do not commit those changes to repository, as they are specific to your system.

 At least these packages are needed for MinGW from Basic Setup
 - mingw32-base-bin